andrew-kurtz-inin/Z-Force/DunningNotification/README.md

 This package includes the following permission set:

+ *Dunning Notification Permission Set For Salesforce Platform License*

+  Grant this permission set to users with Salesforce Platform license who need to define dunning notification properties, phases and schedule dunning notification jobs.

- *Dunning Notification Permission Set*
+*Dunning Notification Permission Set For Salesforce License*

-  Grant this permission set to users who need to define dunning notification properties, phases and schedule dunning notification jobs.
+  Grant this permission set to users with Salesforce license who need to define dunning notification properties, phases and schedule dunning notification jobs.

 **4. Static Resources**